DFE-Digital/bat-design-history/app/mission-patches.md

   {
     text: "Apply for teacher training References change",
     caption: "This patch celebrated the change to the way references are requested.
 This was a tough nut to crack.
 October 2022"
+  },
+  {
+    text: "Apply for teacher training SKE conditions",
+    caption: "This celebrated the addition of subject knowledge enhancement courses as a structured offer condition.
+March 2023"
   }]
 }) }}